OctopusDeploy/docs/docs/guides/azure-deployments/resource-groups/index.md

 ---
-title: Deploy using an Azure Resource Group Template
+title: Deploy Using an Azure Resource Group Template
 description: Deploy using an Azure Resource Group Templates.
 ---